Stainless Steel Backsplash Tiles

 For the material thickness, the stuff the tiles are made with, we offer just the 22 gauge thickness because it provides a good balance between rigidity and weight.
 It's easier to work with, and plenty heavy enough for any application.
 The material is about as thick as your credit card.
 The 22 gauge option is the right thickness for tiles and is heavier than other available stainless steel tiles on the market.
 We do not apply any backer material so you have an air gap behind them.
 This is useful for insulation and cuts down on weight.

-The minimum thickness for the tiles is 3/16" and this dimension is from the wall to the underside of the material.
-So the overall minimum thickness is 3/16" + 1/32".
+The minimum thickness for the tiles is 1/4" and this dimension is the overall thickness.
 Theoretically there is no maximum, but for now we're limiting it to 5/8" due to mounting constraints.
 Before going thicker, we'd like to test the installation system.
 We like to know something works up to our standards before offering it, and this is no exception.

 The tiles are currently offered in the #4 finish, 2B finish, and embossed finishes.
 You can create a checkerboard pattern, or mix and match to your heart's content.
 We do not offer custom colored finishes beyond what you see here.....yet.
 It's on the horizon, but there are some bugs to iron out before that can happen.